BrightABOH/BrightABOH.github.io/_posts/2024-07-26-sixblogpost.md

 - Interactive Visualization: Presents results in an easily interpretable format with options to download predictions.

 # Default Dataset
- If a user does not upload a claim dataset, the application will automatically use a pre-configured default dataset.
+ For demonstration purposes, the application will automatically use a pre-configured default dataset that mimics a real-world claim dataset.
 This default dataset contains a representative sample of insurance claims, ensuring that fraud predictions can still be generated even without user-provided data.
 The default dataset is useful for:

 - Testing and Demonstration: Allows users to explore the functionality and capabilities of the application without needing their own data.
 - Benchmarking: Provides a baseline for evaluating the performance of the fraud detection system.